The Great Salt Lake is shrinking rapidly and Utah has failed to stop it, a new lawsuit says

-Utah state government officials have pushed the Great Salt Lake to the brink of an ecological collapse by decades of allowing upstream water to be diverted away from the largest natural lake west of the Mississippi River and primarily to farmers growing alfalfa, hay and other crops, says a new lawsuit filed Wednesday by a coalition of environmental groups.
+Utah officials have pushed the Great Salt Lake to the brink of an ecological collapse because they allowed upstream water to be diverted for decades to farmers growing alfalfa, hay and other crops, according to a lawsuit filed Wednesday by a coalition of environmental groups.

+These conservationists want a court to step in and force the state to let more water reach the largest natural lake west of the Mississippi River, which is an oasis for millions of migratory birds, an engine for Utah’s billion-dollar mineral industry and a tourist attraction.

+And the risks of a diminished Great Salt Lake aren’t merely beached sailboats and wider shores.
+It threatens species extinction and toxic dust clouds billowing over nearby communities, the lawsuit says.

 The lake first hit a record low in the summer of 2021, fueling renewed attention from Utah’s Republican-led Legislature.
 But lawmakers’ actions have not been enough to assuage the concerns of a coalition that includes Earthjustice, the Utah Rivers Council and Utah Physicians for a Healthy Environment, among others.